mostafa-meerzad/python-with-mosh/Basics/Notes.md

 2. function level variables:
    variables defined inside functions are only visible/accessible inside those functions

-variables in python are not block leve unlike other programming languages which means variables defined inside a block of code is accessible to the outside scope as well
+variables in python are not block level unlike other programming languages which means variables defined inside a block of code is accessible to the outside scope as well

 ```python